ThunderFly-aerospace/TFRPM01/README.md

 ## Could be used for internal combustion engines?

 Yes, it could measure the RPM of the IC Engine.
-But it needs a pulse signal to count the rotation speed.
+However, it needs a pulse signal to count the rotation speed.
 The pulsed signal could be either obtained either from [Electronic control unit](https://en.wikipedia.org/wiki/Electronic_control_unit) (ECU) or from an [Optical or magnetic probe](https://github.com/ThunderFly-aerospace/TFPROBE01) mounted on the proper location of the engine unit.
 Direct connection of TFRPM to ignition or sensing coils is not possible without signal conditioning, because the voltage of signals coming from coils will likely destroy the TTL-based RPM input of TFRPM.
 Required signal conditioning could be realized by a resistor network in many cases.
 Contact [ThunderFly s.r.o.](https://www.thunderfly.cz/contact-us.html) in case you need professional support.